mimranbee24seecs-ctrl/MLPROJECT/README.md

 * **Architecture Breakdown:**
     * **Base (NASNetLarge):** This is the "eye" of the model.
 We froze its weights so it retains the knowledge it learned from millions of other images.
-    * **Global Average Pooling:**
-        * *Simple Explanation:* The base model outputs a complex 3D block of data.
-Pooling "squashes" this block into a flat list of numbers by taking the average.
-This drastically reduces the number of parameters (memory usage) and prevents the model from memorizing the training data (overfitting).
+    * **Global Average Pooling:** This "squashes" the complex 3D data block into a flat list of numbers.
+This drastically reduces the number of parameters and prevents overfitting compared to the Flatten layer.
-    * **Prediction Layer:** A Dense layer with 120 neurons (one for each breed) using `softmax` activation to output probabilities (e.g., "95% chance it's a Beagle").
+    * **Prediction Layer:** A Dense layer with 120 neurons (one for each breed) using `softmax` activation to output probabilities.

 * **Training Configuration:**
     * **Optimizer:** `Adam` (Adaptive Moment Estimation).
-It automatically adjusts how fast the model learns.
-    * **Callbacks:**
-        * `EarlyStopping`: Monitors validation accuracy and stops training if the model stops improving.
-        * `ReduceLROnPlateau`: If the model gets stuck, this lowers the learning rate to help it fine-tune its results.
+    * **Callbacks:** We used `EarlyStopping` to prevent wasted training time and `ReduceLROnPlateau` to fine-tune the learning rate dynamically.

 ### 3.2 Classical Machine Learning
 We implemented two classical algorithms using the features extracted by NASNet:

 1.  **Support Vector Machine (SVM):**
-    * *Concept:* Imagine plotting every dog on a graph based on its features.
-The SVM tries to draw straight lines (hyperplanes) to separate the different breeds.
+    * *Concept:* Plots every dog on a high-dimensional graph and draws straight lines (hyperplanes) to separate the breeds.
-    * *Configuration:* We used a linear kernel, which is efficient for high-dimensional data.
+    * *Configuration:* Used a linear kernel, which is efficient for high-dimensional feature vectors.
 2.  **Random Forest:**
-    * *Concept:* This creates a "forest" of 100 decision trees.
-Each tree asks a series of Yes/No questions about the features (e.g., "Is the ear value > 0.5?").
+    * *Concept:* Creates a "forest" of 100 decision trees.
 The final decision is based on a majority vote from all trees.

 ---